ArielMejiaDev/arielmejiadev.github.io/content/blog/24-install-phpcsfixer-in-a-laravel-project.md

 vendor/bin/php-cs-fixer fix --config=php-cs-fixer.php
 ```

-You can add more flags to customize the behavior of the fixer, here another example:
+You can add more flags to customize the behavior of the fixer, like `allow-risky`, `dry-run` `verbose`

 ```shell
 php ./vendor/friendsofphp/php-cs-fixer/php-cs-fixer fix --config php-cs-fixer.php --allow-risky=yes --dry-run --verbose
 ```

-You can install husky with npm to fire this commands on husky hooks and execute any of this commands automatically, this is all thanks for reading.
+You can install `husky` with `npm` to fire this commands
+on `husky` `hooks` and execute any of these commands automatically, following this post [Install Husky Guide](/blog/22-run-tests-locally-before-pushing-code-in-laravel)

+Thanks for reading!